|Title:||Environmental Problems of the Greeks and Romans: Ecology in the Ancient Mediterranean (Ancient Society and History)|

 Hughes' work touches on environmental sustainability and the damage environmental abuse can have on developed societies.
 Environmental Problems of the Greeks and Romans: Ecology in the Ancient Mediterranean gives a new perspective about nature and the delicate place it held in ancient society and how its effects damaged a civilization beyond repair.

-Hughes, J. Donald.
+Blue, Christie.
 "Environmental Problems of the Greeks and Romans: Ecology in the Ancient Mediterranean (Ancient Society and History)."
 World History Encyclopedia.
 World History Encyclopedia, 11 Sep 2017.
 Web.
-16 Apr 2021.
+03 Oct 2022.